DarylStark/__archived_my/docs/procedures/New version.md

 -   Upload the new version to Google App Engine
 -   Remove the old version from Google App Engine
 -   Make sure the local repo is on the `development` branch again
+-   Create a new release on GitHub for the tag.
+Create a good changelog.
+You can use commit messages to see the new features.